Disney Renaissance: Critical and public response

 Most of the films Disney released in the Renaissance era were well received.
 According to review-aggregation website Rotten Tomatoes, six of the movies—The Little Mermaid, Beauty and the Beast, Aladdin, The Lion King, Mulan, and Tarzan garnered approval ratings of over 85%, with the first four being referred to by Roger Ebert as the "big four" in 1997.
-Pocahontas has the lowest reception of Disney's Renaissance films – it averaged 54% positive reviews.
+Pocahontas has the lowest reception of Disney's Renaissance films, averaging 59% positive reviews.